jcnelson/stx-wallet-cli/README.md

    -N, --node          URL to the node to use to look up the sending account nonce, if needed -a, --anchor-mode   "off-chain" or "on-chain" if required.
 Defaults to 'Any'.
    -f, --fee           uSTX transaction fee.
+   -k, --private-key   Bare private key to use, if -s is not given.
    -m, --memo          Set the memo field
    -n, --nonce         Use the given transaction nonce -s, --seed-phrase   12-word master secret.
 If '-' is passed, it will be read from stdin.